g14a/metana/docs/features.md

 If your store has a remote database URL you can specify it via '@<url>' syntax and it will automatically be picked up from your environment variables (Remember the single quotes).You don't want to hardcode API Keys and connection URLs in your codebase.

+`.metana.yml` is created automatically when you run `metana init` which can be used for subsequent migration operations.

-You can either manually add the config on to the .metana.yml file or do it via
+You can either manually add the config on to the `.metana.yml` file or do it via

 `metana config set --store @MONGO_URL`